1613358894/pornhub-scraper-tmm/README.md

 ## Installation

 1. Download the latest release JAR file from the [Releases](https://github.com/JudeThomasZeng/pornhub-scraper/releases) page
-2. Place the JAR file in the `plugins` directory of your TinyMediaManager installation
+2. Place the JAR file in the `plugins` directory of your tinyMediaManager installation
-3. Restart TinyMediaManager
+3. Restart tinyMediaManager
 4. Enable the Pornhub scraper in TMM's settings

 ## Known Limitations